Critics have compared best-selling author David Pietrusza's

 work to that of H. L. Mencken, Doris Kearns Goodwin,

-Theodore H. White, Tom Wolfe, Jules Witcover, and Gene
+Joseph Ellis, Tom Wolfe, Jules Witcover, and Gene Fowler.

 Winner of the CASEY and F. C. Lane Awards, Pietrusza's

 an Edgar Award finalist and a Seymour Medal NASSH